traefik/traefik-helm-chart/EXAMPLES.md

         secret: traefik-dashboard-auth-secret
 ```

-## Publish and protect Traefik Dashboard with an Ingress
+## Publish and protect the Traefik Dashboard with an Ingress

 To expose the dashboard without IngressRoute, it's more complicated and less
 secure.
-You'll need to create an internal Service exposing Traefik API with
+You'll need to create an internal Service exposing the Traefik API with
 special _traefik_ entrypoint.
-This internal Service can be created from an other tool, with the `extraObjects` section or using [custom services](#add-custom-internal-services).
+This internal Service can be created from another tool,
+with the `extraObjects` section or using [custom services](#add-custom-internal-services).

-You'll need to double check:
+You'll need to double-check:

 1. Service selector with your setup.
-2. Middleware annotation on the ingress, _default_ should be replaced with traefik's namespace
+2. Middleware annotation on the ingress, _default_ should be replaced with Traefik's namespace

 ```yaml
 ingressRoute: